j-baek/TLDR-news-summarizer/README.md

 - [X] from news headline pages, get all head lines and their urls
 - [X] as date changes, the news headlines get updated so update the data accordingly
 - [X] show today's news headlines and show older news headlines as requested
-- [ ] build webpage
+- [X] build webpage
-- [ ] use Flask or Django to connect python to html file so that summarized news data can be shown on web page
+- [X] use Flask or Django to connect python to html file so that summarized news data can be shown on web page
-- [ ] display whole news or link website if a user wants to see the whole news
+- [X] display whole news or link website if a user wants to see the whole news

-### more features
-- [ ] if a user clicks button, show its summary and link to the news website

 ## notes